-Northleach church is beautifully embellished with carved stonework and it contains the best of all Cotswold churches memorial brasses depicting its benefactors, some of whom are shown standing on the woolsacks and sheep that made them so rich.
+Northleach Church of St. Peter & St. Paul is beautifully embellished with carved stonework and it contains the best of all Cotswold churches memorial brasses depicting its benefactors, some of whom are shown standing on the woolsacks and sheep that made them so rich.

 The modest size of the town of Northleach belies its former importance.
 The Abbey of Gloucester owned the area from AD 800, granting the town a charter in 1220 to hold a weekly market.
 The town was transformed by the wool trade and in 1340 to 1540 it flourished as the centre of a large sheep-rearing area.